eerimoq/asn1tools/README.rst

 ^^^^^^^^^^^^^^^^^^^^

 Use the command line shell to convert data between given formats.
-The default input codec is BER and output codec is ASN.1 value notation.
+The default input codec is BER and output codec is GSER (produces human readable text).

 .. code-block:: text